 • Children will use a range of resources to develop their knowledge and understanding that is integral to their learning and develop their understanding of working scientifically.

-• Children will reflect on previous learning of topic in previous year groups or KS1 and cross curricular links will be made wherever possible e.g. Katherine Rundell's book 'Explorer' in Year 6 and links to the rainforest topic in geography
+• Children will reflect on previous learning of topic in previous year groups or KS1 and cross curricular links will be made wherever possible e.g. Michael Morpurgo's 'Kensuke's Kingdom' in Year 6

 • Children will be able to build on prior knowledge and link ideas together, enabling them to question and become enquiry-based learners.